stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 ## Angular Velocity in 2D

-Let's take this knowledge a use it to simulate a collection balls swinging around on perfectly elastic strings.
+Let's take this knowledge and use it to simulate a collection balls swinging around on perfectly elastic strings.
 Click the canvas to respawn the oscillators.

 <iframe src="https://preview.p5js.org/stungeye/embed/JlZElsCCM" scrolling="no" frameborder="no"  width="400" height="442"></iframe>

 [Edit the Code Using p5.js Web Editor](https://editor.p5js.org/stungeye/sketches/JlZElsCCM)

-In this sketch each ball has a fixed 2D velocity, but this velocity doesn't feed directly into it's position.
+In this sketch each ball has a fixed 2D velocity, but this velocity doesn't feed directly into its position.
 Instead, the velocity is used to control two slowly increasing angles fed into `sin()`.
 Each oscillator also has a 2D amplitude which controls how far it will swing back and forth in the x and y directions.

 Once per frame the oscillator's position is updated like this: